 There are lots of lawyers out there, and many advertise themselves as “family law” or “divorce” attorneys.
 However, family law is technically a sub-specialty that involves complex legal principles, which take time and experience to master.

+Preparing a list of questions to ask a divorce attorney before hiring them helps you narrow down the best attorney for your legal needs.
 Here is a list asked from the point of view of a potential divorcee looking for an attorney:

 “How Much of Your Practice Is Devoted to Family Law?”